sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

     state = action.ApplyTo(state);
 }

-Console.WriteLine($"Goal satisfied: {state.Satisfies(problem.EndGoal)}!");
+Console.WriteLine($"Goal met: {state.Meets(problem.EndGoal)}!");
 ```

 ### Using Goal Space Search

 As above, but using `var planner = new GoalSpaceAStarPlanner(strategy);`, where strategy is an `IStrategy`.
-As mentioned above, UnsatisfiedGoalCount is useless for this.
+As mentioned above, UnmetGoalCount is useless for this.
 Either create one specifically for your
 domain, or wait until I implement some better generic ones.

 ### Using Graphplan